rcarmo/pythonium/README.rst

 Then you can use pip to install the stable translator:

-  pip install pythonium-core
+  pip install pythonium

-The above package installs a ``pythonium_core`` command that has the following options:
+The above package installs a ``pythonium`` command that has the following options:

-  pythonium_core
+  pythonium

   Usage::